chengyi-chris/HIBP-IPFE/README.md

 The code implemention of Hierarchical identity-based puncturable inner product functional encryption

-For the bilinear-pairing scheme (SDH+21 and ours), we implement them by using PBC library with Type-A pairing (160, 512) for 80-bit security.
+For the bilinear-pairing schemes (SDH+21 and ours), we implement them by using PBC library with Type-A pairing (160, 512) for 80-bit security.

 ## Required library